MAT34525/A4S1_WMLMS/README.md

 ### Admin : **Home page**

-There is nothing important to display here, it is quie similar to Webapp home page, without login/register buttons and with a custom navbar for the administration tools.
+There is nothing important to display here, it is quite similar to Webapp home page, without login/register buttons and with a custom navbar for the administration tools.

 ### Admin : **Users page**

-The first tool the adminitrator has is the one to lock / unlock or update user data.
+The first tool the administrator has is the one to lock / unlock or update user data.

 ![alt text](NodeJS_React/Readme_Resources/UG_Admin_Users.png)